-Danfoss to build energy-efficient “smart” supermarket
+Danfoss to build energy-efficient “smart” supermarket29th March 2022

 DENMARK: Danfoss has begun construction of a fully functioning 1,500m2 supermarket to incorporate the latest and most energy-efficient refrigeration and heating technologies.